 An Extra Hour of Magic

 One of the leading benefits of staying at a Disney resort hotel is the Extra Magic Hour.
 For each day of your resort stay, you are able to enter the Parks (with valid ticket) one hour earlier than the general public.
-If you aren’t purchasing your tickets through a Disney Resort package, I’d recommend purchasing from ParkSavers.
+If you aren’t purchasing your tickets through a Disney Resort package, I’d recommend purchasing from Get Away Today .
 You’ll save a few dollars on the tickets, which is always a benefit.
-TravelingMom readers can use code TM2 for an extra $2 off, exclusive to TMOM.

 Please note that during Extra Magic Hour, only select attractions and shops are open, but it’s a great way to hit Fantasyland in Disneyland or Cars Land at Disney California Adventure before the lines are a mile long.
-You’ll be surprised at what can be accomplished in one early morning hour!
+It’s amazing how much you can do in one hour in the Parks with smaller crowds!
 Each Park has separate gate entrances for the Extra Magic Hour guests.